hrsetyono/edje-wp-library/README.md

 ## 6. Used In

-Since this is a library, you won't see it visually, but some websites that use this plugin are:
+Here are some websites that use this plugin:

 - [WordPress Tips - Advanced Tutorial](https://wptips.dev)
 - [Angela Chung - Fashion Designer](https://angela-chung.com)